 And with the rest of the second and final part of episode 100.

-The RegenNarration is an independent, ad-free, freely available podcast, thanks to the generous support of listeners.
-If you too value what you hear, please consider joining them, by heading to the Support page on The RegenNarration website.
+The RegenNarration podcast is independent, ad-free & freely available, thanks to the generous support of listeners like you.
+If you too value what you hear, please consider joining them by clicking the link above or heading to our website.

-You can become a subscriber to the podcast, connect with other listeners & receive other benefits, directly via the Patreon page.
+Become a member to connect with your host, other listeners & benefits, via our Patreon page.

-Visit The RegenNarration shop.
+Visit The RegenNarration shop to wave the flag.
 And please keep sharing, rating & reviewing the podcast.
+It all helps.

 Thanks for your support!